EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ### How to list the files in a given directory?

-The function `list.files()` lists all files in a given directory whose names fulfill an optional criterion.
+The function `list.files()` lists all files in a given directory whose names contain a specific character pattern.
 An example of its use can be the following:

 ```r
 list.files(path = "./csv/", pattern = "^f.*199", full.names = TRUE)